-Even 0.1 percent impurities in domestic sewage are harmful to humans present.
+Even 0.1 percent impurities in domestic sewage are harmful to humans.
 These impurities include solid (sand, clay, etc.), colloidal (excreta, paper and cloth fibres, bacteria) and dissolved impurities (ammonia, nitrate, sodium, phosphate, calcium, etc.).
 It is most difficult to remove dissolved salts, organic compounds and toxic metal ions.

 BOD (biological oxygen demand) measures an amount of biodegradable matter present in the sample.
 Sewage treatment plants (STPs) are used to treat wastewater before releasing it into water resources.

 Where sewage is discharged, there is a sharp decline in the oxygen content due to its usage by microorganisms for biodegradation of organic matter.

 Excessive nutrients stimulate the growth of algae resulting in HAB (Harmful Algal Bloom).
 They reduce the amount of oxygen and also release toxins, which are harmful to aquatic organisms and even to birds and humans, who eat them.